dotariel/roshambo/README.md

   - Mostly side effects

 ### Steps:
-  - Prepare the code base for tests
+  - Add unit test scaffolding for application
-    - Add basic tests as scaffolding to enable refactoring
+  - Refactor application into isolated components
-    - Refactor to push side effects to the edges (interactions with console)
+  - Add new features with tests

 # Running Tests
 To run any of the tests locally, from within the directory, run Gradle: